Exopy/exopy/docs/source/user_guide/installation.rst

 Ecpy is compatible with Python 2.7 and 3.4 or later.

-Linux, Windows and OSX should all work as long as Qt 4 is supported by the platform.
+Linux, Windows and OSX should all work as long as Qt 4 or Qt 5 is supported by the platform.

 Installing using Conda
 ----------------------

-The easiest way to install numba and get updates is by using Conda, a cross-platform package manager and software distribution maintained by Continuum Analytics.
+The easiest way to install ecpy and get updates is by using Conda, a cross-platform package manager and software distribution maintained by Continuum Analytics.
 You can either use `Anaconda
 <http://continuum.io/downloads.html>`_ to get the full stack in one download,